revical/revical/CONTRIBUTING.md

 # Contributing Guide

-As a contributors, here is an outline of the steps you should take to contribute to Revical:
+As a contributorsere is an outline of the steps you should take to contribute to Revical:

 - [Contributing Guide](#contributing-guide)
   - [🤝 Code of Conduct](#-code-of-conduct)